sourcefrog/cargo-mutants/README.md

 sudo mount -t tmpfs /ram /ram  # or put this in fstab, or just change /tmp env TMPDIR=/ram cargo mutants
 ```

+### Using the Mold linker

+Using the [Mold linker](https://github.com/rui314/mold) on Unix can give a 20% performance improvement, depending on the tree.
+Because cargo-mutants does many
+incremental builds, link time is important, especially if the test suite is relatively fast.

+Because of limitations in the way cargo-mutants runs Cargo, the standard way of configuring Mold for Rust in `~/.cargo/config.toml` won't work.

+Instead, set the `RUSTFLAGS` environment variable to `-Clink-arg=-fuse-ld=mold`.

 ### Workspace and package support